wandb/docs/docs/guides/integrations/huggingface.md

 ### Turn on model versioning

 Using [Weights & Biases' Artifacts](https://docs.wandb.ai/artifacts), you can store up to 100GB of models and datasets.
-Logging your Hugging Face model to W&B Artifacts can be done by setting a W&B environment variable called `WANDB_LOG_MODEL` to `true`.
+Logging your Hugging Face model to W&B Artifacts can be done by setting a W&B environment variable called `WANDB_LOG_MODEL` to one of `'end'` or `'checkpoint'`.
+`'end'` logs only the final model while `'checkpoint'` logs the model checkpoints every [`save_steps`](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.TrainingArguments.save_steps) in the [`TrainingArguments`](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.TrainingArguments).

 <Tabs
   defaultValue="cli"